What is Human Services?

-The job outlook for social and human service assistants is great.
-Employment is expected to grow 16 percent through 2026.
-National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.
+The job outlook for social and community services managers is great.
+Employment is expected to grow 9.1% through 2032 for these occupations, which is much faster than average.
+National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions and do not guarantee actual job growth.